SarahSalisbury/Atlantic_Salmon_vs_Coho_Salmon_Lice_Response_snRNAseq/README.md

 **By Sarah Salisbury**

-&#x1F4D8; This repository contains the scripts used to analyze snRNAseq libraries generated from skin and fin samples from Atlantic Salmon (_Salmo salar_) and Coho Salmon (_Oncorhynchus kisutch_) for the manuscript titled "Keratinocytes Drive the Epithelial Hyperplasia key to Sea Lice Resistance in Coho Salmon".
+&#x1F4D8; This repository contains the scripts used to analyze snRNAseq libraries generated from skin and fin samples from Atlantic Salmon (_Salmo salar_) and Coho Salmon (_Oncorhynchus kisutch_) for the manuscript titled "Keratinocytes Drive the Epithelial Hyperplasia Key to Sea Lice Resistance in Coho Salmon".

 Read the preprint here: https://www.biorxiv.org/content/10.1101/2023.10.15.562030v1